not-liuliumei/interpreter-ts/README.md

-# interpreter-rs
+# interpreter-ts

-An interpreter build by Rust
+An interpreter build by TypeScript